 Pink Sands and Azure Seas: The World’s Most Photogenic Beaches

-The Science and Allure of Pigmented Sands
+Science of Colored Sands

 Understanding why a beach appears pink or deep azure requires a look at local "architects."
 These aren't just pretty colors; they are biological markers.
 For instance, pink sand is primarily the result of Foraminifera, microscopic red-shelled organisms that live on the underside of reefs.
 When they die, their shells mix with white calcium carbonate sand, creating a strawberry-milkshake hue that is most vivid when wet.